shi4yu2/psypsy/README.md

 # Installation:
 1. Install all requirements
-    - cd ~/Dropbox/Non-Native\ perception\ of\ geminates/gemination_axb
     - bash install.sh

 # AXB experiments:

 ## 1. Randomization
-  1. use randomisation_config.py to generate constraints
-    * explanations are in the file
+- use randomisation_config.py to generate constraints (explanations are in the file)

-- using libpsypsy.psypsyrandom module
+- libpsypsy.psypsyrandom module
 - stimuli files are generated after launching experience, and placed in trial_gemination_axb/ folder
 - results files are in result_gemination_axb/ folder
 - a file containing results for all subjects are generated after experiment.

 ## 2. Launch experiment
-- cd ~/Dropbox/Non-Native\ perception\ of\ geminates/gemination_axb
 - python3 gemination_axb.py [subjN° in two digits] [part in one digit]
 Example: python3 gemination_axb.py 00 1
          python3 gemination_axb.py 01 1